-We are independent of the Group in accordance with auditor independence requirements of the ACNC Act 2012 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the Financial Statements in Australia.
-We have fulfilled our other ethical responsibilities in accordance with the Code.
+We are independent of the Group in accordance with the auditor independence requirements of the ACNC Act 2012 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audit of the Annual Financial Statements in Australia.
+We have fulfilled our other ethical responsibilities in accordance with these requirements.